-The buds have Bluetooth 5.0 technology for far 10m (33ft) range, mono & stereo modes for single/dual earbud listening, and built-in CVC 8.0 dual mics for clear calling.
+The buds have Bluetooth 5.0 technology for a 10m (33ft) range, mono & stereo modes for single/dual earbud listening, and built-in CVC 8.0 dual mics for clear calling.

-The fashionable black earbuds arrive with three ergonomically designed ear tips for ultimate comfort.
+The fashionable black earbuds come with three ergonomically designed ear tips for ultimate comfort.
 The tips provide a proper seal from ambient noise so that you can focus on whatever you're listening to.

 What about sound quality?

 Just try to keep the noise at moderate levels as going too high will slightly distort the audio.
-In addition these headphones don't have active noise cancelling but the ear tips do a good job filtering out unwanted sounds.
+In addition, these headphones don't have active noise canceling but the ear tips do a good job filtering out unwanted sounds.

 How about pairing?